 When Rob and I first went vegan, I was expecting to see our food shopping bill to go down since the expensive grocery store items like meat and dairy didn’t belong on our vegan grocery list.
-It took us a little while to adjust, but eventually we started spending less on food, although buying pricier treats like vegan ice cream or cheese sometimes adds up.
+It took us a little while to adjust, but eventually we started spending less on food.

 In preparation for today’s post, I also asked Vegan Runner Eats followers on Facebook to share their vegan budgeting tips, and combined our mutual vegan wisdom into a list of 15 money-saving tips for anyone.
 Hope that you’ll find them useful!